 High angle deviated wells in thin formations where well production can only be achieved if the wellbore remains within a permeable zone

-Drilling where close proximity to a fault is required to establish fault location or determine if crossing the fault is desired
+Drilling where proximity to a fault is required to establish a fault location or determine if crossing the fault is desired

 Drilling along a fixed orientation to natural fractures